nyanlinhtike-yc/Retail-Supply-Chain/reports/Diving into the Analysis.md

 First, We are going to create temporary table for best selling products.

 > *"In this case, we defined the best-selling products based on the top 20th percentile of total sales and total quantity that are filtering out low-revenue, high-quantity items and high-revenue, low-quantity items.
-However, in a real-world scenario, the definition of best-selling products can vary depending on business objectives and priorities."*
+However, in a real-world scenario, the definition of best-selling products can depend on business objectives."*

 ```SQL
 DROP TABLE IF EXISTS #best_seller_products;